pallets/quart/docs/tutorials/video_tutorial.rst

 Quart has in-built methods to make a response conditional on the request range.
 The first is to use the conditional argument when sending a file, the second is to use the response ``make_conditional`` method.
-Both are shown below, which should be added to *src/video/__init__.py*:
+The former is shown below, which should be added to *src/video/__init__.py*:

 .. code-block:: python